SlavyanaV/dish-dilemma/README.md

 # [Dish Dilemma](https://dish-dilemma.onrender.com/) 🍴

 Dish Dilemma is a web application that allows users to browse, add, edit, and delete recipes.
-It is built with React, react-router-dom, Material UI, and dayjs.
+It is built with TypeScript, React, react-router-dom, Material UI, and dayjs.

 ## Features 🌟